romainm13/android2windows-mtp-backup/README.md

 ## How it works

 The Python code [main.py](http://main.py) launches a subprocess where a powershell script will download files via MTP.
 When it finishes, the files are moved to category folders.
 Pictures and videos are renamed by their modified dates.
-Their are many new features compared to https://github.com/nosalan/powershell-mtp-file-transfer and bug fixes.
+There are many new features compared to https://github.com/nosalan/powershell-mtp-file-transfer and bug fixes.

 ## New features

 ### Powershell

-- `dateThreshold` : only files newer than `dateThreshold` should be copied
+- `dateThreshold` : only files newer than `dateThreshold` will be copied
 - The script will not download files from `.thumbnails` folders
 - The script will skip trashed files (files starting with a dot)